OutSystems/docs-product/src/develop/seo/intro.md

 ## Custom Screen URLs

-A custom Screen URL works on the module level, letting you to change how the URL of one screen shows in the browser.
+A custom Screen URL works on the module level, letting you change how the URL of one screen shows in the browser.
 The Screen **ProductListSection** from your module can load from the URL /`Products` instead of `/ProductListSection`.
 Custom Screen URLs support having the parameters on the path instead of using the query string, so you can redirect users to the URL `/Products/1` that would without the custom URL load as `/Products?Id=1`.

 The following table shows examples of custom Screen URLs: